≡ Menu

 So…

-If you want a toy breed that spends its days lounging and that absolutely adores your kiddies – then this might be the dog for you!
+If you want a toy breed that spends its days lounging and adoring your kiddies, this might be your dog!

 Is it a Healthy Breed?

 No. Not by a long shot.
-Hundreds of years of snobbery and breeding have led to a great many health problems with this dog, most of which are genetic.
+Hundreds of years of snobbery and breeding have led to many health problems with this dog, most of which are genetic.

-Isn’t a long enough list they also tend to suffer from Chiara-like Malformation, a condition cause by a body and skull size that do not match.
-It can contribute to the painful condition of Syringomyelia and make for a very unhappy pup.
+And if this isn’t a long enough list, they also tend to suffer from Chiara-like Malformation, a condition caused by a body and skull size that does not match.
+It can contribute to the painful condition of Syringomyelia and make for a miserable pup.

 Which is why…

-If we failed to make it obvious, King Charles Spaniels have a “tendency” to get sick!
-And having a pet insurance policy that may help keep the costs of treating your little buddy to a minimum will go a long way to ensure that you and your King Charles live and long and happy life together!
+We at IndulgeYourPet encourage anyone considering purchasing a Cavalier King Charles Spaniel to research “reputable” breeders in your area… Take a moment and research buying a pet insurance policy for your new little guy.
+Because if we failed to make it obvious, King Charles Spaniels have a “tendency” to get sick!
+Having a pet insurance policy that may help keep the costs of treating your little buddy to a minimum will go a long way to ensure that you and your King Charles live a long and happy life together!

 Now for more information…